 But the times are a-changing.
-Today, a savvy media consultant is one of the most valuable tools any small, medium sized business can have on their team.
+Today, a savvy media consultant is one of the most valuable tools any small or medium sized business can have.
 The flexibility of having a well versed, well-connected and gifted storyteller is an asset to a business today that’s not only affordable but one they can’t do without.
 In today’s modern communication world an experienced and current communicator for a business is just as important as having access to great accounting and legal advice.
 Maybe more important, as the changing consumer behaviour of news and media has made it difficult for businesses to have their story told or to cut through the cacophony of voices.

 - The knowledge of an experienced media consultant is often far superior to that of an agency.
 They are invested in media, have relationships and know their industry inside out.